Overview

 Initialization Methods

-- Establish protocol version and capabilitiesinitialized
+initialize- Establish protocol version and capabilitiesinitialized- Confirm initialization completion

 Component Methods

-- Execute a component with input data
+components/list- Discover available componentscomponents/info- Get component metadata and schemascomponents/execute- Execute a component with input data

 See Component Methods for details.